nasa/cumulus/docs/deployment/README.md

 ```

 In order to help prevent loss of state information, **it is strongly recommended that
-versioning be enabled on the state bucket**:
+versioning be enabled on the state bucket**.

 ```shell
 aws s3api put-bucket-versioning \
     --bucket my-tf-state \
     --versioning-configuration Status=Enabled
 ```

+⚠️ **Note:**: If your state information does become lost or corrupt, then deployment (via
+`terraform apply`) will have unpredictable results, including possible loss of data and loss of
+deployed resources.

 Terraform uses a lock stored in DynamoDB in order to prevent multiple
 simultaneous updates.
 In the following examples, that table will be called